Emery N. Brown: Awards and honors

-Brown has received a number of awards throughout his career, including: the Robert Wood Johnson Minority Medical Faculty Development Fellowship, an NSF Minority Career Development Fellowship, an National Institute of Mental Health Independent Scientist Award, the Jerome Sacks Award from the National Institute of Statistical Sciences for Outstanding Cross Disciplinary Research, an NIH Director’s Pioneer Award, an NIH Director’s Transformative Research Award, a Guggenheim Fellowship, and the American Society of Anesthesiologists Award for Excellence in Research.
-Brown was named as one of America's leading doctors by Black Enterprise Magazine and was named one of Get Konnected's GK50 Boston’s 50 Most Influential People of Color in Healthcare & Life Sciences In 2018, Brown received the Dickson Prize in Science for his work on the statistical analysis of neuronal data and research on anesthesia.
+Brown has received a number of awards throughout his career, including: the Robert Wood Johnson Minority Medical Faculty Development Fellowship, an NSF Minority Career Development Fellowship, an National Institute of Mental Health Independent Scientist Award, the Jerome Sacks Award from the National Institute of Statistical Sciences for Outstanding Cross Disciplinary Research, an NIH Director's Pioneer Award, an NIH Director's Transformative Research Award, a Guggenheim Fellowship, and the American Society of Anesthesiologists Award for Excellence in Research.
+Brown was named as one of America's leading doctors by Black Enterprise Magazine and was named one of Get Konnected's GK50 Boston's 50 Most Influential People of Color in Healthcare & Life Sciences In 2018, Brown received the Dickson Prize in Science for his work on the statistical analysis of neuronal data and research on anesthesia.
 One of Carnegie Mellon's nominators, Professor Robert E. Kass, noted that Brown is the "world's expert on statistical analysis of neuronal data" and that Brown's work on anesthesia has been "truly transformative" for the field.

 Brown has presented several memorial lectures, including: the American Society of Anesthesiology's Lewis H. Wright Memorial Lecture and John W. Severinghaus Lecture in Translational Science and the Institute of Mathematical Sciences Medallion Lecture.

-Brown is a fellow of the American Institute for Medical and Biological Engineering, the American Statistical Association, the IEEE, the American Association for the Advancement of Sciences, and the American Academy of Arts and Sciences.
+Brown is a fellow of the American Institute for Medical and Biological Engineering, the American Statistical Association, the IEEE, the American Association for the Advancement of Science, and the American Academy of Arts and Sciences.
 Brown was inducted into the Florida Inventors Hall of Fame.
 Brown is a member of all three branches of the National Academies, which are the National Academy of Medicine, the National Academy of Sciences and the National Academy of Engineering.
 He is the first African American and the first anesthesiologist elected to all three branches.
+In 2019, he received an honorary doctorate from USC.
+In 2020, he was awarded the Swartz Prize for Theoretical and Computational Neuroscience.
 In 2022 he was awarded the Gruber Neuroscience Prize.

+In January 2025, President Biden awarded Brown the National Medal of Science.